ipancaldo/APIRest_Products/README.md

-# CRUD_Products
+# APIRest_Products
-This is a CRUD website about products.
+This is a APIRest_Products website about products.

 It runs an API Restful in the backend and for the frontend a website made in Angular.